jaehahuh/Data-Structure-and-Algorithms./README.md

 Program language : Python

 These are homework and projects that I did in NYU Tandon data sturcture and algorithms class.
-These are homework and projects that I did in NYU Tandon data sturcture and algorithms class.
+What I learned in class is as follows.
 - Array Queue and Stack
 - Merge Sort
 - Linked Lists